s-rigaud/M.I.A.G.E/README.md

 Motion plugin is used to add a cocktail to the list of favourites.
 To do so you need to go on a cocktail detail page and shake you phone.
 For now it only works on the first cocktail detail page opened in use.
 To be able to add another cocktail to the list by shaking you phone, you need to close the application, reopen it and click on a new cocktail to shake.

+Group of 3 composed of Elyne Merlaud, Samuel Rigaud and Lucas Douillard

 ## Project setup
 ```
 npm install